Azure-Samples/azure-ai-vision-face-api-mcp-server/README.md

 1. In your GitHub repository, navigate to **Settings → Secrets and variables → Actions**.
 2. Add repository secrets named `AZURE_FACE_ENDPOINT` and `AZURE_FACE_API_KEY` using the values from your Azure Face resource.
 3. On the next push or pull request, the CI workflow exports these secrets as environment variables so that `pytest` executes the live tests alongside the rest of the suite.
+If you already pushed your changes, open the **Actions → CI** page and click **Run workflow** to start a credential-enabled test run immediately.

 #### 8. (Optional) MCP HTTP Bridge (Node/TypeScript)